Old-Fashioned Natural Garland Ideas

 christmas garlands in the early usa:

 When early settlers arrived to what is now the United States, there was abundant stock of evergreens to choose from such as spruces, firs, and pines.
-They brought with them their holiday traditions and created garlands to sell for extra funds.
+Europeans brought with them their holiday traditions and created garlands to sell for extra funds.

 The first trends of Christmas time decor came with Queen Victoria and Prince Albert, who were drawn celebrating around a tabletop tree decorated with ornaments and candles, with toys and gifts underneath.
 Soon, it was common for swags of greenery to be placed onto mantles, windows, and over doorways.
-My favorite traditional Christmas decor is in the 1994 version of Little Women, outlining the doorways between rooms!

-ideas for natural garlands
+ideas for Making Homemade natural garlands:

 Dried Orange Slices.
 If you want to bring some natural bright and cheery color to your garland making, try using dried orange slices.
 It is such a peaceful craft to make, and they fill the house with a delicious citrus scent for hours.
 You can dried any citrus fruit this way, too!
 While we love the traditional orange slice, a dried grapefruit or lime is really lovely as well.